All Episodes

 It's the most important case that's ever happened in the entire history of the American culture.

-But when the 14th Amendment was released, there was so much confusion and no one really understood what the hell the 14th Amendment was trying to do.
+This is the birth essentially the 14th Amendment was the birth of the U.S. citizen class, but when the 14th Amendment was released, there was so much confusion and no one really understood what the hell the 14th Amendment was trying to do.

-So this case was the first case where they clarified all that.
+this case was the first case where they clarified all that.

-Samuel Freeman Miller was a doctor and he was teaching himself law and he taught himself law and then he became part of the he taught himself law for five or ten years while he was a doctor at the same time.
+law and uh he taught himself law and then he became part of the he taught himself law for five or ten years while he was a doctor at the same time he got into I think the courts at some point in time, then he got into on July 16, 1862.

-Then he got into on July 16th, 1862, Abraham Lincoln nominated Miller to the Supreme Court.
+Abraham Lincoln nominated Miller to the Supreme Court.

 And then he served in the Supreme Court for 28 years.

-He died October 13th, 1890 at the age of 74.
+He died October 13, 1890 at the age of 74.

-So he started in the Supreme Court 1862, and the slaughterhouse cases is 1873.
+So he started in the Supreme Court 1862 and the slaughterhouse cases is 1873.

-In fact, the reason why he got into law and became a justice and moved his way all the way to the Supreme Court was because he wanted to use that power to free these slaves.
+In fact, the reason why he got into law and became a justice and moved his way all the way to the Supreme Court was because he wanted to use that power to free the, these slaves.

 He was very, very, very politically motivated by freeing the slaves and had been since the beginning.

-He literally taught himself law as a doctor, got into the judicial system, moved all the way up the ranks to the Supreme Court, was in the Supreme Court for 11 years, all leading up to this moment in the slaughterhouse cases.
+And as far as I'm concerned, it's the whole reason why he even taught himself law that he literally taught himself law as a doctor, got into the judicial system, moved all the way up the ranks to the Supreme Court, was in the Supreme Court for 11 years all leading up to this moment in the slaughterhouse cases.

 And that's why I believe of all of the Supreme Court justices that were on the Supreme Court at that time, he wasn't the chief judge.